frankhjung/haskell-scrapbook/README.md

 test an run code snippets quickly without having to bother with compiling and linking a main module.

-The compilation using make is to validate the source files.
+The build uses GNU make to check source files.

 ### Build